colinbdclark/osc.js-examples/nodejs/serial/README.md

+#Node.js Serial Example

 A simple implementation to illustrate the node.js binding to the serial port.

 1. Load the arduino sketch onto your arduino or teensy.
+Find it in the [utils](../utils/arduino/ArduinoOSCSender/) folder.

 2. Finding the serial port listing on your system